ehrenbentz/LASERcoder/README.md

 - **Mutually exclusive groups.** Starting one state event automatically ends the others in its group, so your annotations stay logically consistent without extra effort.
 - **Subjects.** Score multiple individuals in the same video.
 Toggle active subjects with hotkeys or on-screen buttons; every annotation records which subject(s) it applies to.
 - **Keyboard shortcuts and on-screen buttons.** Use hotkeys for speed or movable floating buttons for mouse/touchscreen workflows.
-- **Notes and editing.** Attach notes to any annotation, edit timestamps, delete, and undo — all tracked in the output file.
+- **Notes and editing.** Attach notes to any annotation, edit timestamps, delete, and undo, all tracked in the output file.

 **Playback**
 - **Frame-accurate control.** Variable playback speed (0.5x–10x, up to 25x optional), frame stepping, configurable skip intervals, and click-to-zoom.